tsathoqqua/limadocs/docs/source/faq.rst

 to cooperate.
 First, create a new version:

     |  didlog -newversion 0.0.1
-    |  I tests the didlog system.
+    |  I created the first didlog for version 0.0.1!
+Woo!

 Yes, "I" is a command, try it out, like above!